jhubig/FritzBoxShell/README.md

 The script allows you to control/check your FritzBox from the terminal with a shell script.
 It is planned to add more functions in the future.
 The shell script uses cURL to create an SOAP request based on the TR-064 protocol to talk to the AVM Fritz!Box and AVM Fritz!Repeater.

 To change state of the LEDs in front of the Fritz!Box the TR-064 protocol does not offer the possibility.
 Therefore the AHA-HTTP-Interface is used.
-To be able to access it, the web password (password used to login in Fritz!Box) is needed.
-New variable (WebPW) added in fritzBoxShellConfig.sh.
 This only works from firmware version `7.10` and upwards.

 Please raise an issue with your function you would like to add.